Agent Skills: json-render Component Catalogs

 variant: default

-Use JSON for streaming (JSON Patch RFC 6902 over JSONL requires JSON).
-Use YAML for one-shot generation where token cost matters.
+Use JSON for inline mode / streaming (JSON Patch RFC 6902 over JSONL requires JSON).
+Use YAML for standalone mode where token cost matters.
 Load rules/token-optimization.md for selection criteria.

 Progressive Streaming